cstrawberry/predictive-universe/docs/paper/appendices/appendix_c_regularity_necessity.md

 Since PCE, through consistency with fundamental ND-RID information limits, enforces $\eta_{R} < 1$, it follows that $\kappa_{R} > 0$.
 Equivalently, adopting a lazy one‑step kernel with idleness $\alpha\in(0,1)$ reduces $W_1$ and can strictly increase $\kappa_R$ for fixed local parameters.
 This establishes a strictly positive lower bound on this measure of discrete Ricci curvature, arising from the interplay of PCE-optimized local complexity variations and the information-theoretic constraints of the underlying MPU interactions.
 A network with such a positive lower bound on Ricci curvature (meaning it is bounded below by $\kappa_R > 0$) satisfies a key component of geometric regularity (Definition C.2, Definition C.3), providing a constructive basis for the emergence of a well-behaved spacetime geometry.
 The subsequent sections of this appendix detail why violations of such regularity are penalized by PCE.

-¹ Footnote: The parameter $\lambda_R$ is specific to this curvature model (Eq.
-C.2) and represents the sensitivity of local transition probabilities to gradients in the effective cost-rate $I'$.
+¹ Footnote: The parameter $\lambda_R$ is specific to this curvature model (Equation C.2) and represents the sensitivity of local transition probabilities to gradients in the effective cost-rate $I'$.
 It should not be confused with the resource scarcity Lagrange multiplier $\lambda$ from main text Definition 20.

 **C.4 Penalization of Anomalous Network Dimension**